PradyumnaKumarMirdha/CompTIA-Network-Plus/README.md

 **`IMPORTANT > `** [Cross over cable - By David Bombal shorts](https://www.youtube.com/shorts/XjA-GIS9U5U)

 ### Straight-through cable

 - A type of Ethernet cable used to connect dissimilar devices
 	- Example: An UTP cable connecting a computer and a switch
 - Also known as patch cable
 - UTP cable are used in modern Ethernet network
-- The wires ofa n UTP cable cannot be pugged directly into
+- The wires of an UTP cable cannot be plugged directly into Computer's NIC or A switch's port
+- Pin and wire assignments are in the same order on the both the ends of the cable.

+> Example: A computer with a switch

+### Crossover Cable

-## Rollover Cable
+### Rollover Cable

 - Used to connect a PC or a laptop directly to the console port of a switch or a router
 - Has an 8P8C connector on one end and a RS-232 based connector, such as DB-9 connector, on the other end.